 When it walks on land, it can slide on its belly, or walk by lifting its body off the ground.
 These forms of locomotion are called the “low walk” or the “high walk.”
 It is a good swimmer.
 It swims like a fish, moving its tail from side to side.

-They prefer freshwater wetlands, such as marshes and swamps.
-They are apex predators (not many animals eat them, but they eat many animals).
-They feed on fish, frogs, toads, reptiles, birds, and mammals.
+It prefers freshwater wetlands, such as marshes and swamps.
+It is an apex predators (not many animals eat it, but it eats many animals).
+It feeds on fish, frogs, toads, reptiles, birds, and mammals.
 It attacks animals underwater and on land.

 Its teeth are strong, and it can crush a tortoise or turtle’s shell, but it cannot rip meat apart.
 The American Alligator gulps its food down its throat.